-Inside: How to make your morning commute productive using tips from The Miracle Morning – Silence, Affirmations, Visualization, Exercise, Reading, and Scribing.
+Inside: How to make your long commute to work productive using tips from The Miracle Morning – Silence, Affirmations, Visualization, Exercise, Reading, and Scribing.

-On a good day, my morning commute into work takes about an hour and fifteen minutes.
+On a good day, my long commute to work takes about an hour and fifteen minutes.

 On a bad day, well, for this working mom, my commute takes a little piece of my soul.

 As with anything unpleasant though, you can either wallow in it or learn from it.
-In my years of managing a long commute, I’ve definitely had those days of wallowing.
+In my years of managing a long commute to work, I’ve definitely had those days of wallowing.
 And I can’t say I’ve completely turned the corner, but I’m trying to make it more productive wallowing at least using some self-help techniques.

 One productivity and personal development framework I learned from Hal Elrod’s book The Miracle Morning is SAVERS.

 Based on the six habits of highly successful people, the idea is to implement all six elements into your morning to kick start your day with productivity and positivity.

 I’ve taken Hal’s method on the road and while it might seem impossible to do all six of those things on your morning commute, I assure you it’s totally doable.
 And you might even have some fun!

 Let’s break each one down to make your long commute to work productive and less painful, shall we?